 This is what happened when I was stalked on the internet.
 The stalker’s name is Rick Klugman.
-His crime was part of an ongoing campaign of harassment and cyberbullying targeting me, by two of his friends, and now others.
+His crime of stalking and harassment was part of an ongoing campaign of cyberbullying targeting me over the last year and a half.

-I’m writing a book about it, having amassed a ream of material about cyberbullying after a year and a half.
-This post is a part of the book, which I summarize further in this post:
+I’ve published a book about all of it, having amassed a ream of material about cyberbullying after a year and a half.
+This post is a part of that book.
+I might send it on to the White House.
+Two people have suggested I send a copy to Melania.

 I was acquainted with the person who stalked me from the social media site, Quora.
 I started writing about his threats and harassment as soon as I knew he wasn’t going to leave me alone, in spite of appeals from me to his wife and female friend, in spite of a visit from his police department to issue him a No Contact warning.